WillSoper/WillSoper.github.io/_posts/2015-05-13-getting-started-with-raspberry-pi.md

 - USB MicroSD reader (for writing Raspbian to the SD card)
 - Micro USB charger (for powering the Raspberry Pi)

-You *might* need the following, it depends how adventurous you're feeling (it would probably be easier /with/ these):
+You *might* need the following, it depends how adventurous you're feeling (it would probably be easier *with* these):

 - HDMI cable (and a monitor or TV to plug it in to)
 - USB keyboard and mouse